📊AP Statistics Review

 B. The graph for after 8 am has a greater mean commute time.
 Since in part A we concluded that both graphs have the same median commute time and the graph for traveltime after 8 am is skewed right we can conclude that the graph for after 8 am has a greater commute time.
 Since that graph is skewed right we know that the mean is greater than the median.
 Since there in part A we concluded that travel time is before 8 am is approximately normal we can assume the mean is about the same as the median, which means the mean of the after graph is greater than the before graph.

-In part (a), you make a clear comparison of center (“same median time”), clear comparison of spread (“is greater than the range of travel time for before 8 am”), a correct description of shapes, and your answer is in context.
-This checks all the scoring boxes, and would earn “E” for essentially correct.
+In part (a), you make a clear comparison of center (“same median time”), a clear comparison of spread, a correct description of shapes, and your answer is in context.
+This response would likely earn full credit for the comparison because it addresses center, shape, spread, and unusual features appropriately.

-In part (b), you give a clear explanation of why the right-skew in the “after 8 am” distribution would impact the mean commute time, and tie in your work from part (a) to strengthen your argument.
-This would also earn “E”.
-You did a good job of giving a thorough answer without “talking too much” and giving up credit that you had already earned.
-Well done!
+In part (b), you give a clear explanation of why the right skew in the “after 8 AM” distribution would impact the mean commute time, and you tie in your work from part (a) to strengthen your argument.
+This response would likely earn full credit because it correctly compares the likely means using shape and median.
+You did a good job of giving a thorough answer without saying more than you needed.

 (a) The distribution of travel times after 8am appears to be skewed right while the distribution of travel times after 8am appears approximately normal.
 The median travel time after 8am is the same for the median travel times before 8am.
 The range of the travel times before 8am appears to be smaller than the range of travel times after 8am.